 Accidents that take place on the interstate often occur at high speeds.
 Because of this, the damage caused tends to be extensive.
 If you were injured in an interstate accident, you may be entitled to collect compensation from the liable party.
 Securing compensation can be essential when faced with medical bills and other expenses.

-At Vaughan & Vaughan, our team of interstate accident lawyers in Lafayette has been helping accident victims recover fair compensation for their damages for over 100 years.
+At Vaughan & Vaughan, our team of Lafayette car accident lawyers has been helping accident victims recover fair compensation for their damages for over 100 years.
 Contact us today to learn more about your legal options.
 We offer free, no-obligation consultations, so don’t hesitate to give us a call or complete our online contact form today.

 Who Is to Blame for an Interstate Accident?